The Therapy Partnership

 |Full Text (click here)

-ABSTRACT: Six mothers of asthmatic children with histories of non-bonding were treated with a therapy aimed at repairing the bond between them and their children.
+Six mothers of asthmatic children with histories of non-bonding were treated with a therapy aimed at repairing the bond between them and their children.
 Four of the children were then briefly treated to repair the bond and two infants were not treated.
 Eighteen variables were studied before treatment, after the mother’s treatment, and after the children’s treatment.
 There was improvement in all 18 variables.
 Five children experienced complete or nearly total improvement in their breathing.
 The two

 infants had total remission of symptom.
 Hypnosis used o resolved the competing emotion and help mothers reconnect with their children.